openafs-contrib/ansible-openafs/README.md

 * Optionally, copy `ansible.cfg.example` to `ansible.cfg` and
   edit to taste.
-* Run `./setup.sh` once to set the Kerberos and OpenAFS administrator user name and password in an encrypted variable file. `ansible-vault` is used to encrypt this information.
+* Run `./setup.sh` once to set the Kerberos and OpenAFS administrator user name and password and the Kerberos database master password in an encrypted variable file. `ansible-vault` is used to encrypt this information.
 * Run `ansible-playbook --ask-vault-pass cell.yaml` to create the Kerberos realm and OpenAFS cell.